jwats164/Team3Project/README.md

-# Welcome to the project repository for Team 3!
+# Welcome to the Project Repository for Team 3!

 Here will be found the source code, project plans, documents, and the team members responsible for creating the project.